Danielskry/Awesome-RAG/README.md

 ### Vector Search Libraries and Tools:

 - [FAISS](https://github.com/facebookresearch/faiss): A library for efficient similarity search and clustering of dense vectors, designed to handle large-scale datasets and optimized for fast retrieval of nearest neighbors.

+## 🌐 Domain-Specific Knowledge APIs

+These APIs provide structured, domain-specific knowledge that can serve as external data sources for RAG systems, enabling LLMs to generate accurate, grounded responses in specialized fields.

+- [Vedika API](https://vedika.io): Vedic astrology knowledge API with 108+ endpoints for birth charts, planetary positions, doshas, dashas, muhurta, and AI-powered interpretations.
+Supports 22 languages with free sandbox for development.
+Ideal knowledge source for astrology RAG applications.

 ---